All Episodes

 Well, I want to see 2016 this weekend, Rush.

-Exactly who he is, who he wants, and what he wants for our country and the world.
+Who he is, who he wants, and what he wants for our country and the world.

-And I am so I'm sorry I cut you off.
+And I'm sorry I cut you off.

-I'm so angry that this is out there, and the Republicans are not using it for inspiration and information.
+I'm so angry that this is out there and the Republicans are not using it for inspiration and information.

 They're scared by it.